FredrikSorensson/RMQMsgTool/README.md

 ## Browsing capabilities

-Note on browsing: The tool performs browsing using a simple trick.
+Note on browsing: The tool performs browsing, that is reading messages without removing them from the queue, using a simple trick.
 It starts a transaction before reading the first message, keeps the transaction open, and then, when the entire queue is read or the user clicks on "End Browse", the tool does an tx_rollback, meaning